nunocoracao/n9o.xyz/content/posts/202210-the-new-ai-hype/index.md

 **2015 - Google creates DeepDream - [Read More][10]**

-Google releases a new method using [Convulsion Networks][11] that can _dream_ new images based on its training set.
+Google releases a new method using [Convolutional Networks][11] that can _dream_ new images based on its training set.
 The network could generate **new** images from cats, for example, after learning from tons of real cat images.

 **2016 - Google builds AlphaGo that beats Go world champion - [Read More][12]**